UnderprotectionDev/nextjs-folder-structure/README.md

 │   ├── common                  # Commonly used components (Header, Footer, etc.)
 │   ├── page-name               # Components specific to certain pages
 │   ├── shared                  # Reusable shared components
-│   └── ui                      # Atomic UI components like buttons and tags ├── constants                   # Global constant values used in the app ├── db                          # Database utilities and configurations │   ├── data.ts                 # Seed data for the database
+│   └── ui                      # Shadcn/ui components like buttons and tags
+├── constants                   # Global constant values used in the app ├── db                          # Database utilities and configurations │   ├── data.ts                 # Seed data for the database